 When it comes to buying images by paying as you go, these agencies have different buying systems: Shutterstock has image-on-demand packs, and Adobe Stock sells credit packs.

-With Shutterstock on demand packs, you pay for image downloads upfront and then have a whole year –from the purchase date– to use them.
+With Shutterstock on-demand packs, you pay for image downloads upfront and then have a whole year –from the purchase date– to use them.
 You can only download images (photos, illustrations, vector graphics) with a Standard license for commercial use.
-Though they have Enhanced licenses packs too as well as video packs, plus music tracks and Editorial licenses that sell by the unit, separately.
+Though they have Enhanced licenses packs too as well as video packs, plus music tracks, Editorial licenses, and premium Offset images that sell by the unit separately.

 Adobe Stock credit packs are bundles of a fictional currency (the credits) that you pay upfront, and then you can use those credits to download media; credit packs are good for one year from the day you buy them.
 All media is priced in credits starting at 1 credit per Standard license image, and the added bonus in this system is you can download images, 3D assets, videos, Premium images, Extended licenses, and Editorial content, all with the same credit pack.